vlayer-xyz/vlayer/README.md

 ## Architecture
 On the high level, vlayer runs zkEVM that produces proof of proper execution.
 Under the hood, vlayer is written in Rust that is complied to zero knowledge proofs.
-Currently, Rust is complied with RISC-0, but we aim to build vendor-lock free solutions working on multiple zk stack, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
+Currently, Rust is complied with [RISC-0](https://www.risczero.com/), but we aim to build vendor-lock free solutions working on multiple zk stacks, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
 Inside rust [revm](https://github.com/bluealloy/revm) is executed.

 Architecture is inspired by RISC-0 steel, with 3 main components, that can be found in `rust/template/` subdirectories:
 - host - (in `host`) - Collects all data required by guest and runs guest execution and proving